vijay03/cs360v-f20/notes/vm-basics.md

     * Super slow
     * Executing one instruction vs trap, emulate (many instructions), handle control back to host OS (many instructions)
+    * Emulation means that the host OS keeps a **shadow copy** of all important guest OS data structures
+        * Host OS also has data structures representing the hardware state as seen by the guest
+        * For example, the value of various registers as seen by the guest OS
     * How can we do better?
         * Allow most instructions to execute directly on CPU, with reduced privilege
         * Trap on all instructions that require higher privelege